 Even those people that believe are perfect, fail.
-We all do wrong – only that to some people, accepting wrongdoing is wrong in itself.
+We all do wrong – only that to some people, accepting wrongdoing is wrong.

 Not accepting one’s wrongs equates to not learning from our actions.
 At the effectiveness lab, we call such people professional-dwarfs.
-Those of you with access to the youth, especially the Z-generation, please teach them the art of accepting wrong and the competencies they need to correct their mistakes.
+Those of you with access to the youth, especially the Z-generation, please teach them the art of accepting wrong and the competences required to correct and learn from mistakes.

 In our opinion, in this age of AI (artificial intelligence) and rapid automation, having the modesty to acknowledge our wrongs, is amongst the top competencies for the next generation professional.
 It’s a fundamental soft-skill that we should instil in generation-Z and if possible, adults that are ready to change their false belief that they never commit wrong – a tough call indeed for the adults!

 Professional-dwarfs find it extremely hard not only to correct their wrongs but to even accept that they are wrong.
-Apparently, being wrong causes incredible pain to professional-dwarfs.
-It causes anxiety and nervousness, the loss of efficacy at work, anger, a feeling of failure and desperation, not knowing what to do next and mental hopelessness.
+Apparently, being wrong causes incredible pain to these people.
+It causes the feeling of failure and desperation, not knowing always what to do next – mental hopelessness.
 This type of human being can’t extract themselves out of the complex psychology of accepting and fixing wrongs.
 It’s not in their DNA

 On the other hand, some people take getting things wrong and the subsequent failure in their stride.
 Such people fail but quickly pick themselves up and get to work again, and moreover, in a very positive way.
-Often times, they are even dealing with the same thing that caused the wrong in the first place.
+Often times, they are dealing with the same thing that caused the wrong in the first place.
 This type of human being is ever keen to ‘right’ their wrong.
-They can work throug the maze of the opposing thought processes that happen inside us when we are wrong – and even worse, when we are portrayed as wrong before others.
+They can work through the maze of the opposing thought processes that happen inside us when we are wrong – and even worse, when our wrongs are paraded before other folk.

-The effectiveness of managers is impacted when they accept or not, that they are wrong and the subsequent effort to ‘right’ their wrongs.
-Not accepting wrong, is something whose negative impact on organisations is not immediately felt.
-Managers and other people that can’t accept wrong – won’t correct their wrongs in the first place.
+The effectiveness of a manager is impacted when they accept or not, that they are wrong and by the subsequent effort to ‘right’ their wrong.
+Not accepting wrong, ultimately affects the brand – much as it’s never in the immediate.
+And this is for the simple reason that managers and other people that can’t accept wrong – won’t correct their wrongs in the first place.
 They usually find a defence-mechanism that enables them to present themselves as right and keep the status-quo.
-This only goes to undermine the brand
+A usually damaging status quo

 However, when you are wrong, you are wrong.
 Wrong can’t be right, and you are better off accepting wrong and take measures to ‘right’ whatever is wrong.